galvc/portfolio/content/blog/cyber-space/index.md

 title: "Cyber Space"
 author: Chelsea Galvez
 featuredImage: "./cyber-cover.png"
-date: "2019-06-12"
+date: "2017-06-12"
 description: "Cyber Space was created for Infragard to teach cybersecurity concepts and etiquette to children in the 3rd-6th grade.
 This website showcases best cybersecurity practices and ethics through interaction and gamification of learning."
+category: "project"
-category: "Game, Web Design, Web Development, Graphics Design"
+tag: "Game, Web Design, Web Development, Graphics Design"
 ---

 ##Demo the Website